juliaisasti/GreenGuardianApp/README.md

 ## Future updates

+- Login and Google Auth.
+- RegEx throughout plant creation form and login.
 - Profile: set your user avatar, username and full name as well as a badge to see if all your plants have been watered.
+- Plant watering reminder through email.
 - CRUD full use in profile view.
-- Filters: Apply filters to refine your search results.
+- Filters: apply filters to refine your search results.
+- SASS: Toggle theme according to plants boolean watered status, icons for sunlight and watering.
+- JSON and Swagger documentation.

 ![App Screenshot](https://github.com/juliaisasti/GreenGuardianApp/assets/144235263/3ce45700-9e6e-4882-a3ef-d296021783db])